-The Moreland Nature Plan is the first dedicated plan towards the protection and enhancement of biodiversity in Moreland.
+The Merri-bek Nature Plan is the first dedicated plan towards the protection and enhancement of biodiversity in Merri-bek.
 It highlights the challenges for nature in the City including climate change, habitat fragmentation, loss of diversity and impacts from increasing urban development.
-It also identifies many opportunities, particularly for supporting greater community connection to nature such as potential for inclusion of nature in parks, schools, nature-strips and private backyards.
+It also identifies many opportunities, particularly for supporting greater community connection to nature such as potential for inclusion of nature in parks, schools, nature-strips and private backyards and other private outdoor spaces.
 These programs will not only have biodiversity benefits but are increasingly being recognised as having significant health and well-being benefits for community.

 The Nature Plan is separated into two parts.
-Part 1 includes a Background and Technical Report discussing the history or Moreland's landscape, how it has transformed over time and a summary of our natural environmental today.
+Part 1 includes a Background and Technical Report discussing the history or Merri-bek's landscape, how it has transformed over time and a summary of our natural environmental today.
 It recognises the importance of nature in the City which provides a range of ecosystem services having significant environmental, social, ecological and economic benefits.
 The report outlines Councils current approaches to natural resource management in the City and discusses the challenges and opportunities for future management.